 Weekly Peer Coaching Sessions: Students interested in having a peer coach can apply to the program to receive weekly one-on-one sessions for one academic quarter.
 Students will receive support and the opportunity to problem solve concerns that s/he may have.
 Participation outcomes for the student can include improved well-being, connection to the larger campus community, improved ability to manage stress, and enhanced academic performance.
 View our outcomes data to learn what students reported!

-Wellness Education: Through the coaching program, students will learn valuable life skills and wellness strategies that can be applied to student life and beyond.
+Resilience Education: Through the coaching program, students will learn valuable life skills and wellness strategies that can be applied to student life and beyond.
 The GRIT program also collaborates with campus experts to offer students wellness workshops and trainings, as well as an educational e-newsletter with coaching tips and other resources.
-Click here for GRIT Newsletters.
+Click here for past GRIT E-newsletters.

 Paid Internships & Professional Development: UCLA Students can apply to become a peer coach or administrator for this program.
 Positions are paid appointments for one academic year.
 If you are interested in applying for a job as a peer coach or administrative assistant for this program, click here.